-Superintendents: Sharon Weeks, Peggy Delzell Assisted by Ackworth Garden Clubs
+Superintendents: Sharon Weeks, Jennifer Messer Assisted by Ackworth Garden Clubs

 Artistic design arrangements, Botanical Arts and all other entries will be received on Wednesday, from 8:00 a.m. until 12:00 p.m.
 All entries MUST be in place by 12:00 p.m.
 Judging starts at 12:30 p.m. for Division 13.
 ALL other divisions will be judged following.
 Exhibitors and the public are invited to watch the Judging.
 Entries are open to all residents in Warren County.
 Exhibitors may make only one entry in each class.
 EXCEPTION: In the Horticulture Division, more than one entry may be made if it is a different variety, color or type.
 Horticulture specimens must be grown by the exhibitor.
 All exhibits must be placed in their correct classification.
-If a class is listed for a variety, contestants may not enter their entry into "any other class".
+If a class is listed for a variety, contestants may not enter their entry into any other class.
+A separate class will be created at the judge's discretion if a class is too large.
 In the Horticulture classes, all specimens must be in clear vases.
 Vases will be provided and available for use during the receiving times listed above.
 No pop bottles or colored vases can be used for cut specimens.

 In Artistic Design Classes, materials need not be grown by the exhibitor.
 A minimum amount of tinting is permitted only on dried material.
 No painting or tinting is permitted on fresh plant material.
 No artificial flowers, foliage, or noxious weeds are permitted.
 The Warren County Fair Flower show follows the guidelines set by the National council of State Garden Clubs for Standard Flower shows.
 The complete flower show schedule and additional helpful information will be available in June during registration.